kullrich/CRBHits/paper.md

 ![Accepted secondary reciprocal best hits based on CRBH fitting.\label{fig:crbh}](figure1.png)

-The obtained CRBH can further be used to calculate synonymous (dS/ks) and nonsynonymous (dN/ka) substitutions per hit pair using either the model from @li1993unbiased or from @yang2000estimating.
+The obtained CRBH can also be used to calculate synonymous (dS/ks) and nonsynonymous (dN/ka) substitutions per hit pair using either the model from @li1993unbiased or from @yang2000estimating.

 ```r
 cds1 <- Biostrings::readDNAStringSet(cds1)